Editor’s Note: This marketing infographic is part of our 25 part series. Subscribe to our blog for more posts like this one.

 Now that you’ve spent all that valuable time, money and energy into courting your clients, the last thing you want to do is lose them.

-Retention can be a challenging thing for any company.
-It takes just as much effort to not only keep your clients, but keep them happy and in it for the long haul.
+Retention can be challenging for any company.
+It takes a lot of effort to not only keep your clients but keep them happy and engaged for the long haul.

-We’ve joined forces with AdStage to bring you our five secrets to keeping your client retention rate high.
+We’ve joined forces with AdStage to bring you our five secrets for keeping your client retention rate high.